RosemaryPang/SoDA-Final-Project/README.md

  # "Friend network.R"
   This file provides code for plotting a basic network structure for reviewer-friend network.
 We will include network attributes in the next step.
 This a preliminary step in order to look into the friendship structure of the networks.
 For this, we separated the data into three different networks (for each city respectively).

+  # "Business Network.R"
+  This file provides code for creating networks of the businesses.

+  #